All ArticlesThings To Do

 • A camera or phone — you'll want photos

-• A light jacket (the coastal breeze can be cool)
+• A light jacket; the coastal breeze can be cool

-Coast Walk Trail vs. Torrey Pines: Which Should You Hike?
+Coast Walk vs. Torrey Pines

-• La Jolla Cove Beach — Snorkeling, swimming, and sea lion spotting
+• La Jolla Cove Beach — snorkeling, swimming, and sea lion spotting

-If you're visiting San Diego or live in the area and haven't done the Coast Walk Trail in La Jolla, you're missing one of the most beautiful free experiences in the city.
-It takes 15 minutes, costs nothing, and delivers views that easily rival hikes ten times its length.
+Completely.
+If you live here or you're visiting and you haven't done the Coast Walk Trail, you're skipping one of the most beautiful free experiences in the city.
+It takes fifteen minutes, costs nothing, and delivers views that rival hikes ten times its length.
+Add it to your San Diego list — no passport required.

 Looking for more San Diego coastal hikes?
 Check out our Guy Fleming Trail guide at Torrey Pines or browse more La Jolla features.